 Careers in Materials Science

-With a degree in Materials Science and Engineering you will find global opportunities in both established and newly developing industries.
-Imperial graduates go on to pursue careers in industry, academia and as policy makers and scientific advisors to national governments, or in entrepreneurial roles.
+With a degree in Materials Science and Engineering, you will find global opportunities in both established and newly developing industries.
+Imperial graduates pursue careers in industry, academia and as policymakers and scientific advisors to national governments, or in entrepreneurial roles.
 There will always be a need for materials scientists and engineers in traditional industries such as automotive, aerospace, manufacturing, pharmaceuticals, healthcare, oil and gas, telecommunication or the nuclear industry.
 There are also many roles for materials scientists as product developers, design engineers, process scientists and technical engineers